LGN520/farreach-public/ycsb-implementation.md

 					+ Check tmp_switchos.out, which dumps # of speical cases during snapshot
 			- TODO: Update YCSB client to disable snapshot if snapshot period = 0
 			- TODO: Get bwcost and thpt for snapshot period = 0 under static and dynamic patterns
+			- TODO: Do we need to add results of snapshot period = 2.5/7.5?
 		* Other evaluation (after finishing the above exps)
 			* TODO: Finish exp9 on recovery time
 				- TODO: Fix issue of dynamic rulemap server in server 1